 While a TOD account can be divided among several beneficiaries, that doesn’t mean it has to be divided equally.
 You may want to consult with beneficiaries and advisors to avoid any potential conflicts.
-Also, a TOD account with someone under 18 as a beneficiary could be an issue, as minors can’t control investment accounts.
-If you haven’t designated a guardian or set up a trust (and named a trustee), that may be a conversation worth considering.
+Also, a TOD account with someone under 18 as a beneficiary could be an issue.
+That’s because minors can’t control investment accounts.
+If you haven’t designated a guardian or set up a trust, that may be a conversation worth considering.

 When your family is grieving, complex estate planning can further complicate their lives.
 If you have someone in your family who you feel can responsibly manage the investments and property you leave behind, a transfer on death (TOD) account may be an ideal way of transferring portions of your estate while avoiding probate.

 Estate Planning Tips

-- A financial planner can help you properly plan out your estate.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
+- A financial advisor can help you properly plan out your estate.
+Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you still have questions about wills and TODs, you may want to consider the strengths and limitations of wills.
-There are multiple wills, and you may find that one addresses your needs better than either another will or a TOD.
+There are multiple types of wills, and you may find that one addresses your needs better than a TOD.
 For reference, here are some things to know about making a will.

 Photo credit: ©iStock.com/Pgiam, ©iStock.com/Mladen Zivkovic, ©iStock.com/Duncan_Andison